 There are a number of comparison charts available that give information about the various tools, what they do and what their advantages/disadvantages are.
 The Harvard guide has one: http://guides.library.harvard.edu/cite/compare.

-If the above seem a little overwhelming, Mendeley has one that compares it (favorably, of course) to the other major tools (EndNote, RefWorks, Zotero and Papers):http://www.mendeley.com/compare-mendeley.
+If that seems a little overwhelming, Mendeley has one that compares it (favorably, of course) to the other major tools (EndNote, RefWorks, Zotero and Papers):http://www.mendeley.com/compare-mendeley.